 - Contacting next of kin and distributing assets, as required by law

-The management of a loved one’s estate often involves a lengthy and complicated process, but a lawyer can help you pursue your wrongful death claim so you can focus your attention on other duties relating to settling the victim’s estate.
+The management of a loved one’s estate often involves a lengthy and complicated process.
+A lawyer can help with this process so the personal representative can focus their attention on other duties relating to settling the victim’s estate.

-Instances that May Constitute a Wrongful Death Case
+Instances that May Constitute a Wrongful Death Action

-In order to file a wrongful death claim in Georgia, your loved one must have lost their life as the direct result of a crime or an act of negligence.
+In order to take wrongful death action in Georgia, your loved one must have lost their life as the direct result of a crime or an act of negligence.
+Determining negligence is integral to filing a claim against a responsible party.

 Negligence consists of four major factors, each of which must be met to hold someone responsible for the victim’s death.